Adam-Kosicki/mrms-precipitation-analysis/netcdf_grib2_report.md

 3. This analysis confirms that using direct GRIB2 data is a more precise and sensitive method for precipitation detection.

 **Recommendation for Next Steps:**
-Based on this preliminary analysis, we recommend presenting these findings to the **CTR team** to decide if a full-scale analysis on the entire dataset is necessary before proposing a data source modification for the enterprise-wide **MRMS-CRIS Records Mapping System**.
+Based on this preliminary analysis, we recommend presenting these findings to the **TxDOT team** to decide if a full-scale analysis on the entire dataset is necessary before proposing a data source modification for the enterprise-wide **MRMS-CRIS Records Mapping System**.
 The evidence suggests that for applications requiring maximum precision, the GRIB2 workflow is superior.

 ---